 Little Monemvasia is a medieval castle town in the Peloponnese region of western Greece.
 Sure, there are several medieval settlements and ruins scattered throughout the country.
 Yet few are as well-preserved and seemingly frozen in time as Monemvasia.

 The town´s dramatic castle was carved into the slopes of the rocks.
 It is surrounded by sprawling mansions, many of which have now been converted into hotels and restaurants.

-Despite the modern touches for tourism, little has changed in Monemvasia since the Medieval era.
+Despite a few improvements and renovations here and there, little has changed in Monemvasia since the Medieval era.
 Stroll through the narrow streets, admire the frescoes in the Byzantine churches of Agia Sofia and Christ Elkomenos, and revel in the views from the top of the castle.

 There are several excellent beaches in the area.
 Whether you are looking for something secluded, or with all the amenities, there is a beach perfect for you.
 Pori, Xifias, Pera Kakavos, and Mandraki are some of the best-loved coastlines.

 Mount Lycabettus, Athens